fragglet/bahstun.gov/guides/03-contributing-to-boston.gov.md

 #### Project setup

-Each contributor should [fork](https://help.github.com/articles/fork-a-repo) the primary Boston.gov repo.
+Each contributor should [fork](https://help.github.com/articles/fork-a-repo) the primary Bahstun.gov repo.
 All developers should then checkout a local copy of the `develop` branch to begin work.

 For any work, pull requests must be created for individual tasks and submitted for review.
 Before submitting a pull request, be sure to [sync the local branch](https://help.github.com/articles/syncing-a-fork) with the upstream primary branch.